functorz-tech/momen_doc/ai/ai-configuration.md

 * Marketing (AI Content Creation):
   * Sales/consultation script generation based on user information and sales/consultation materials.
   * Copywriting for platforms like Ins, X, and Tiktok and scriptwriting for videos, movies, etc.
-* Efficiency Improvement (AI Collaboration):
-  * Generation of work daily/weekly reports.
-  * Extraction of key information.
-  * Document translation.
-  * Code generation.
-  * Text classification.
-* Image processing

 ### Function Entry

-Click on the Momen AI button in the editor's top left corner to enter the AI application interface.
-Click on Start Creation to add a new AI application interface.
+Click on the Momen AI button in the editor's top left corner to enter the AI configuration interface.
+Click "Create" to add a new AI request.

 <figure><img src="../.gitbook/assets/1 (42).png" alt="Entry of AI function in a no-code tool"><figcaption></figcaption></figure>

 ### Configuration Instructions

-The left side is the AI request configuration interface, the right side is the AI debugging interface.
+The left side is the configuration interface, the right side is the debugging interface.

 <figure><img src="../.gitbook/assets/截屏2024-07-23 13.34.39.png" alt=""><figcaption></figcaption></figure>

 #### **Defining the Request Name**&#x20;

-AI Request Name: The default setting is Ai-ConConfig-1.
-You can customize the AI request name to suit your business requirements, making it easier to quickly identify the right request during invocation.
+AI Request Name: The default setting is Ai-Config-1.
+You can customize the name based on your business requirements, making it easier to identify during invocation.

 #### General Configuration

 **Large Model:** Select the version of the large model to complete your AI tasks.
 The version you choose can influence the results.

-* More sophisticated models will use more App Tokens during calls.
+* More sophisticated models will use more tokens during.
-* Currently, only GPT 4.0 turbo has capabilities for processing images.
+* Currently, only GPT 4o supports processing images.

-**AI Personality:** This refers to the 'temperature' setting, which ranges from 0-1.
-Lower this setting to enhance result accuracy, or increase it to foster more creative content generation.
+**AI Personality:** This refers to 'temperature' in configuration, which ranges from 0-1.
+A lower value yields more rational and accurate results, and a higher value yields more creative responses.

-**Maximum Rounds:** This is the maximum number of times you can converse with the AI during debugging sessions.
+**Maximum Rounds:** This is the maximum number of interactions you can have with the AI during debugging.
+Sending a command to the AI and receiving a response without invoking any tools counts as one round.
+If you send a command and the AI calls an API tool before responding, that counts as two rounds.

-**Maximum Token per Round:** This sets the maximum number of characters both sent to and received from AI in each round.
+**Maximum Token per Round:** This is the maximum number of words that can be sent to the AI and received from the AI in each round.

 {% hint style="info" %}
-&#x20;**Important Note:** When multiple rounds are enabled, each new round will include the context from previous dialogues, resulting in an increasing character count with each round.
+&#x20;**Important Note:** When multi-turn conversations are enabled, each new round includes the context from previous rounds.
+This will result in an increasing number of words per round, consuming more tokens.
+Therefore, you need to set a word limit per round based on your business needs to avoid exceeding the model's processing capacity while efficiently using tokens.
 {% endhint %}

 #### **Input Configuration**&#x20;